-After having computed once the operators of the reduced order model (21) using these $N_r = 11$ modes, a long time flow prediction over more than 1000 vortex shedding periods is performed.
-Figure 6 presents the temporal evolution of the set of coefficients $\{a_i\}{i=1}^{N_r}$, solution of the system (21), over the 40 vortex shedding periods.
-Since the temporal tensor eigenvalues spectrum is degenerated (it presents couples of eigenvalues) only the odd-indexed coefficients are presented (the even ones have the same behavior).
-It is noticeable that no
+After having computed once the operators of the reduced order model (21) using these $N_r = 11$ modes, a long-time flow prediction over more than 1000 vortex shedding periods is performed.
+Fig. 6 presents the temporal evolution of the set of coefficients $\{a_i\}{i=1}^{N_r}$, solution of the system (21), over the 40 vortex shedding periods.
+Since the temporal tensor eigenvalues spectrum is degenerate (it presents pairs of eigenvalues), only the odd-indexed coefficients are presented (the even ones have the same behavior).
+It is noticeable that no divergence occurs for the long-time prediction.
+A comparison of the projected (projection of the Navier-Stokes solution onto the POD basis) and the predicted (solutions of the ROM (21)) limit cycles over 1000 vortex shedding periods is presented in Fig. 7.
+The predicted limit cycles perfectly match the projected ones even for small scales (high order modes), where the high-frequency dynamics is more complex.
+The good accuracy for all limit cycles also indicates that no spurious dephasing occurs between modes.
+The system (21) with 11 modes is numerically stable for short- and long-time predictions so that no calibration procedures are needed.
+We want to highlight that a small gradual drifting could be observed using classical POD reduced order model where the pressure term remains unmodeled.
+It is thus important to calculate, or at least to model, the pressure term.

-Figure 3: Representation of some POD modes.
+Fig. 3.
+Representation of some POD modes.
 Iso-vorticity (left) and isobars (right).
 Dashed lines represent negative values (the pressure reference is arbitrarily chosen to be zero).